blockonaut/Testnets/Celestia/Bonus_Tasks/Tooling/readme.md

 for starting the automated Installer

-## Bashscript for guided installation of Celestia App, Consensus fullnode, bridge node and dependecies
+## Bashscript for guided installation of celestia-appd (fullnode), celestia bridge node and dependecies

 Guided installation with all necessary dependencies.
 The script is intentionally simple and does not need any other packages itself.